1993Hegde/BeachNourishmentvsMangedRetreat/README.md

     f) Run all the three python files in this folder in sequence with `python id_benchmark_decisions.py && python mordm_analyses.py && python visualize_results.py`.
 Alternatively, you cah choose to run them one after another.

-Please contact [Email Me](mailto:Prabhat.Hegde.TH@dartmouth.edu) if you have any problems following these instructions.
+Please contact [Prabhat Hegde](mailto:Prabhat.Hegde.TH@dartmouth.edu) if you have any problems following these instructions.